-In August 2015, ALMI Företagspartner awarded PILA PARMA an Innovation loan to finance the asset transfer of the selected lead candidate and the preparation for clinical trials.
+In August 2015, ALMI Företagspartner awarded PILA PHARMA an Innovation loan to finance the asset transfer of the selected lead candidate and the preparation for clinical trials.

-In March 2016 PILA PHARMA acquired a TRPV1 antagonist asset from Ario Pharma Ltd (Cambridge, U.K.).
-The acquired asset includes a series of small molecule TRPV1 antagonists including the clinical ready and safe development candidate XEN-D0501, patents, know-how and data.
+In March 2016, PILA PHARMA acquired a TRPV1 antagonist asset from Ario Pharma Ltd (Cambridge, U.K.).
+The acquired asset includes the clinical ready and safe development candidate XEN-D0501, patents, know-how, and data.

-In June 2016, PILA PHARMA completed an emission of new shares to private investors and ALMI Invest (to maintain shareholding) and has thus secured the finances necessary for the conduct of the first clinical trial of XEN-D0501 in type 2 diabetic patients (to investigate the safety and tolerability).
+In June 2016, PILA PHARMA completed an emission of new shares to private investors and ALMI Invest and has thus secured the necessary financing for the conduct of the first clinical trial of XEN-D0501 in type 2 diabetic patients (to investigate the safety and tolerability).